TemitopeOladokun/Days-of-Deep-Learning/README.md

 ## DAY 59: 25/11/2019
-Read an article on hyperparameter
+1. Read an article on hyperparameter tunings
+2. Finally done with my second deep learning project